 Navigate to the Inputs tab.
 Select Add Input > Remote Guests > Add remote guests.
 (You can also go to Settings: Project Format and select Remote guests tab under User Interface.)

 A Guests tab will open.
-Within this panel are two tabs, Invite and Chat.
+Within this panel are two tabs, Settings and Chat.